 When environmental contamination is discovered, the site must be assessed to determine what contaminants are present, the concentrations, and the pathways that exist for contaminants to affect human health or the surrounding environment.
 Once assessed, the risk to the public and the environment is determined, and appropriate cleanup activities are initiated.
-Time to cleanup is variable due to site conditions, economic factors, and potential for human health exposed.
+The time needed for cleanup varies due to site conditions, economic factors, and potential for human exposure.
 MDEQ must focus on initiating cleanup activities to protect human health and the environment while promoting redevelopment and re-use.
 In many cases, redevelopment and re-use may occur during the remedial process.
 MDEQ works with existing and new owners to promote use of the property as remedial efforts continue.